Kingdom Hearts 3D: Dream Drop Distance: Gameplay

-The game takes place across multiple worlds based on Pinocchio, The Hunchback of Notre Dame, Tron: Legacy, Fantasia and Mickey, Donald, Goofy: The Three Musketeers, each having two different plots from the perspectives of Sora and Riku.
-These worlds need to be completed by both Sora and Riku in order to unlock new worlds and progress through the game.
+The game takes place across multiple worlds based on Pinocchio, The Hunchback of Notre Dame, Tron: Legacy, Fantasia, and Mickey, Donald, Goofy: The Three Musketeers, with each world having two different plots told from the perspectives of Sora and Riku.
+These worlds need to be completed by both Sora and Riku to unlock new worlds and progress through the game.
 Upon visiting each world for the first time, each character must go through a Dive section, in which characters freefall down a tube and must clear a certain objective, such as obtaining a certain number of points, defeating a certain number of enemies in a time limit, or defeating a boss character.
 In this mode, Sora and Riku can attack opponents, slow down their descent, or dodge attacks.
 They can also pick up magic spells which give them a limited supply of magical attacks to use against enemies.

 Outside of the main game, players can play an additional mode called Flick Rush, which can be played alone or with another player via wireless multiplayer.
 In this mode, players battle with a team of three Spirits and pit them against each other.
 Players fight against their opponent by flicking up cards from the touchscreen.
 Each card has a number value determining its attack strength, with multiple cards combining to increase the overall value.
 The player whose attack value is greater than their opponent's gets to attack with their Spirit.
 A slowly replenishing meter determines how many cards the player can send out at a time, and each Spirit has a limited number of cards that can be replenished by swapping them out with another Spirit.
 The first player to eliminate all of their opponent's Spirits wins the game.